Order a Visitor Guide Today! Plan your trip to Eugene, Cascades & Coast with our official Visitor Guide.

 Camp or stay in fishing lodges, cabins and bed and breakfasts overlooking the McKenzie River.
 This famous river is named for Scottish explorer Donald Mackenzie, nicknamed "Perpetual Motion," who enthusiastically traversed this watershed in the early 1800s.

 Today, whitewater adventurers, anglers, hikers and mountain bikers alike adore the stunning beauty of the McKenzie River.
 Embark on an outdoor adventure with a fishing, kayaking or rafting guide.
 Hike the famous McKenzie River National Recreation Trail, which wanders 26.5 miles (43 km) through old-growth forest, past captivating waterfalls and relaxing hot springs.
 During the summer drive the scenic Aufderheide Highway that connects to the mountain biking community of Oakridge.

-Embark on Oregon's first GeoTour along the McKenzie River!
+Embark on a GeoTour along the McKenzie River!
 A real life treasure hunt for hidden geocaches using your GPS.
-Redeem the official Eugene, Cascades & Coast McKenzie River GeoTour passport for a collectible geocoin (while supplies last) and enter to win a return trip to the McKenzie River region (drawing will be held October 2013).
+Redeem the official Eugene, Cascades & Coast McKenzie River GeoTour passport for a collectible geocoin (while supplies last).

 There is a lot to see and do along the way!

 |The McKenzie River Drift Boat is recognizable by its wide, flat bottom, flared sides, flat bow and pointed stern.
 The rower faces downstream.
 An example of the boat is displayed in the Eugene, Cascades & Coast Adventure Center in Springfield.
 Another excellent source of information on the McKenzie River Drift Boat is Roger Fletcher's Drift Boats & River Dories: Their History, Design, Construction and Use.|